opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/compute_instances_v2.md

 * `project_id` - (Optional, String) Specifies the project where instance hosted.

+* `limit` - (Optional, Integer) Specifies the number of instances to be queried.
+The value is an integer and is 100 by default.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: